protontypes/agile-development-methods-and-strategies/README.md

 ## Mindsets and Experiences
 ### Conway's law
-> Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
-(1967)
+`Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.` (1967)

 ### The Mythical Man-Month or Brooks's law

-> Adding manpower to a late software project makes it later (1975)
+`Adding manpower to a late software project makes it later.` (1975)

 ![the mythical man-month](img/mythical_man_month.png)

 ### Unix Philosophy

 `Concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement` (1978)

 * Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features".